-Freestyle: An improvisational form of dancing that allows dancers to express their individual style.
+Freestyle: An improvisational form of dancing that allows dancers to express their individual styles.
 Freestyle dancing involves spontaneous movements that are not choreographed ahead of time.

 Freeze: A move done in breakdancing where the dancer stops their performance and holds a position, typically balancing on their shoulder, head, or hands.

-Gyro: A breakdancing move in which the dancer continuously rotates on one shoulder while their feet are extended in the air and their legs are spread apart.
+Gyro: A breakdancing move in which the dancer continuously rotates on one shoulder while their feet are extended in the air with legs spread apart.
 The gyro is also known as the Windmill or Helicopter.

-Lead and follow: This concept is an essential part of ballroom dancing.
+Lead and Follow: This concept is an essential part of ballroom dancing.
 Partner dancing requires one person to take the lead while the other person follows.
-Leaders initiate movement, transitions, and guide their partner through the dance.
-Meanwhile, the follower reacts to the leader's movements and follows to create a unified dance.
+Leaders initiate movement and transitions and guide their partners through the dance.
+Meanwhile, the follower reacts to the leader’s movements and follows to create a unified dance.

-Line of dance: In ballroom dancing, this refers to the imaginary line on the floor meant to represent the flow of traffic for dancers.
+Line of Dance: In ballroom dancing, this refers to the imaginary line on the floor meant to represent the flow of traffic for dancers.
 The line of dance always moves in a counterclockwise direction to prevent dancers from accidentally making contact with each other.
-Travelling dances such as the foxtrot, tango, and waltz make use of the line of dance.
+Traveling dances such as the foxtrot, tango, and waltz make use of the line of dance.